 Quicken 2007 will not make backup files on an APFS volume.

 and Photoshop have problems reported on High Sierra.

-Update to the latest CC versions and check for updated plugins.
+If you have Creative Cloud, update to the latest CC versions and check for updated plugins.

 Some 32-bit applications will work under 10.13 but this is the last macOS to support them "without problems."

 Installed MS Office 2016.
 Many things are different.